walder/Skynet-IADS/README.md

 # IADS Elements

+## IADS
+The IADS doesn't exist as a physical object in the game world.
+Think of it as the network holding everything together.
+You can have multiple IADS instances in a DCS Mission.
+However individual IADS currently don't communicate between each other.
+Also don't add units to more than one Skynet IADS.
+You have seen the movies, you know what happens when Skynet goes bananas.

 ## Sam Site
 Skynet can handle 0-n Sam Sites.
 By default Skynet keeps SAM Sites turned off.
 It calculates if a contact is within firing range of a SAM Site.
 Every single launcher and radar unit's distance is analysed individually.
 If at least one launcher and radar is within range, the SAM Site will become active.
 This allows for a scattered placemend of radar and launcher units as in real life.